fburic/pandance/doc/source/usage/getting_started.rst

     The profiling scripts are available in the Pandance `repo <https://github.com/fburic/pandance/tree/main/test>`_.
-    The profiling was performed on a machine with 4x Intel Core i7-8550U @ 4 GHz and 8 GB RAM.
+    The profiling was performed on a machine with 4x Intel Core i7-8550U @ 4 GHz and 8 GB RAM, under Manjaro Linux 22.1.1, kernel 5.15.109,
-    Pandance is currently single-threaded.
+    starting each test at about 37 C CPU temperature.

 Inequality Joins